-Your first visit to Westbury is the 24 hour briefing.
-Here you'll learn how to prepare yourself for your next visit, as well as being assessed through physical and practical exercises.
+Your first visit to Westbury will be the 24-hour AOSB Briefing.
+Here, you’ll be taught how to prepare for your next visit, the Main Board, and assessed during physical and practical exercises.

 - Physical tests

 - Introductory talk - tips on how to make the most of your trip

 - Written tests - an essay and tests on general knowledge, current affairs and military knowledge